clelidm/MinCompSpin_Greedy/README.md

    ```
    where you must replace `[datafilename]` by the name of your datafile and `[n]` by your number of variables.

+ - **To Execute Sampling:**
+    - `make sample` to get samples from an MCM specified in the original basis;
+    - `make sample-newBasis` to get samples from an MCM specified in a specified new basis.

+   This will use the datafiles specified at the beginning of the `makefile`.
+To change them, open the `makefile` and replace the values of the following variables at the very top of the file:
+   >  - `datafilename`: name of your datafile; this file must be placed in the `INPUT` folder.
+   >  - `n`: number of variables in your file; maximum possible value `n = 128`.
+   >  - `basisfilename`: (option) name of the file containing the new basis; this file must be placed in the `INPUT` folder.
+   >  - `mcmfilename`: name of the file containing the MCM; this file must be placed in the `OUTPUT` folder.
+   >  - `N`: number of requested samples.

    **Other options:** All the options specified in the previous section, "Usage without Makefile", still apply here.